flejmer/DarkRift2-WebSocketListener/README.md

 ##### Disclaimer #####

-Included `WebSocketUnityClient` is compatible with DarkRift2 2.6.0.
+Included `WebSocketUnityClient` is compatible with DarkRift2 2.6.0 and above.